1 September 2021

 Our goal is not to say that we forbid mayonnaise in the Pan Bagnat, but to transmit this culinary heritage.
 We have to evolve: a fixed tradition is a dead tradition.
 Already, courses in Nice cooking are given at the hotel school.
 We are also going to promote short circuits, local products.

 The city of Nice intends to enhance the value of Nice’s cuisine by offering a place of transmission and learning around culinary and traditional know-how.
-This is why, since 16 December 2019, the Atelier cuisine niçoise, directed by Franck Bermond, has been offering local cooking classes, culinary competitions, conferences, presentations and discoveries by craftsmen.
+This is why, the Atelier cuisine niçoise has been offering local cooking classes, culinary competitions, conferences, presentations and discoveries by craftsmen.

 Located in the heart of the Old Town, within the Senate Palace, this workshop is open to those wishing to learn how to make the emblematic recipes of the Niçois cuisine before tasting them on the spot or taking them away.